intelie/gitbook-platform/featured-plugins/timescaledb.md

 It's also possible to define a set of segment columns for the same hypertable, by separating them with commas like `(device_id, time)`.

+The segmenting jobs started in this screen can be managed in the Jobs tab bellow.

 ### Compressing a hypertable

 After the segment columns have been defined, the hypertable can be compressed by clicking on the `Compress` button:

 ![Compressing the hypertable](<../.gitbook/assets/image (185).png>)

+The compression jobs started in this screen can be managed in the Jobs tab bellow.

 ### Defining a compression policy